peerigon/unicons/README.md

 `arrowRight` | → | →
 `blackCircle` | ● | ●

-## Contributing
+The icon table is still very small :(<br>

-We want to build a icon toolkit for everybody's needs.
-If you can't find your icon in the [icon table](https://github.com/peerigon/unicons#icon-table), we are looking forward if you open a pull request.
-Otherwise, please open a [issue](https://github.com/peerigon/issues) and let us know which icon you miss and we will add it as soon as possible.
+If you can't find your icon in the [icon table](https://github.com/peerigon/unicons#icon-table), don't hesitate to create a pull request.

 ## License